 Apparently the answer was in the question; almost every musician/artist I talked to had the same theory, which I am going to use a Dylan Thomas quote to describe:

 "Good men, the last wave by, crying how bright

 Their frail deeds might have danced in a green bay,

 Rage, rage against the dying of the light."

 They described the colourful homes as a way to counter the thick St.John's fog.

 The music to drown out the gale, and to forget the drowned.

 The dancing to prove that their bodies were not still...yet.

 Harsh conditions can create such beauty...

 A lack of resources is the best way to become resourceful.
 That is the grit that you can sense in a Newfoundlander.
-We are soft and reserved here, in our comfortable food-only-a-few-hours-away towns.
-They are hard and wild and beautiful in their expression of rebellion.
+Central Ontarians are soft and reserved, in our comfortable food-only-a-few-hours-away towns.
+These islanders are hard, wild and beautiful in their expression of rebellion.
 They rage like the ocean and unapologetically dance on their watery graves.
 Listen to the music of the Newfoundlanders and you will hear the sorrow and the never ending fight.
-I give to you this beautiful example from The Fortunate Ones, introduced to me by Alexi, the Coffee Matters Barista who came out and shared a beer, his musical knowledge and other musings... https://m.youtube.com/watch?v=xj8IlanhTQE
+I give to you this beautiful example from The Fortunate Ones, introduced to me by Alexi, the Coffee Matters, Barista who came out and shared a beer, his musical knowledge and other musings... https://m.youtube.com/watch?v=xj8IlanhTQE